Where can I find a list of weightlifting competitions?

-How and where can I qualify for British Championships?
+How and where can I qualify for British and English BWL Championships?

 To qualify for any BWL British Championships you will have to equal or exceed the published qualification standards in any Tier 3 or above competition.
 Every competition on the BWL website has a note of which Tier it is in so that you know if you can use it to qualify for another competition.

 If the competition is not listed on the BWL calendar of competitions and events then you cannot gain a qualification total at that competition to qualify for any British or English national championship.
 The competitions listed on the BWL calendar are fully compliant with BWL Technical and Competition Rules and Regulations.

 All lifters and coaches are encouraged to ensure prior to the entry to a competition that you check that the competition is a recognised BWL qualification eligible competition.

 The full qualification process can be found in the BWL Technical and Competition Rules and Regulations.